bjackman/locali-ci/CHAOS.md

    it eating too much disk (we mustn't delete artifacts while tests could still be using them).
 There are some details to think through here but I'm too tired.
+ - It's pretty slow on my work computer.
+Git performance is crippled by security monitoring on that computer, and the single-thread performance is very poor.
+   But it doesn't seem like Limmat has to be slow.
  - Sometimes when I've run this thing overnight, the next day I noticed that it was no longer updating the terminal UI.
 It still seems to actually be running the tests.
 I suspect some task somewhere is panicking, and I haven't done the